Why Struggle Matters

 Reflect for yourself on where your considered actions and responses have brought peace and more beneficial outcomes.

-So many of you have shared your stories with me and I find it genuinely inspiring to hear how you have pushed over or climbed over insurmountable walls and now can be guides for others in their struggles.
+So many of you have shared your stories with me, and I find it genuinely inspiring to hear how you have overcome or climbed over insurmountable walls and can now guide others in their struggles.

-We all see people who want a quick easy way to get to the goal.
+We all see people wanting a quick, easy way to the goal, but we must dig deeper.
 What really works is a sort of ‘compounding interest’ combined with wisdom over time.
 This applies not only to money but also to human character.
-There are no short cuts to anywhere worth going.
+There are no shortcuts to anywhere worth going.

 Thanks for reading!
 I’d love you to share your thoughts in the comment space below!